ParallelMaths/parallel/pages/7-03-crosses-crosses.md

 Step 5.6 requires you to subtract 2,622, which leaves you with three large negative numbers, namely (-2,621)-(-2,612)-(-2,603).
 You could try adding 26 again and again, but the short cut is to spot that these numbers are close to -2,600, which is -100 x 26.
 So we can jump to trying to deal with (-21)-(-12)-(-3).
 Add 26 to these and we get 5-14-23, which is FOX.

 :::

 ## 6. Amazing James Randi and his rope trick
 ![](/resources/7-03-crosses-crosses/3-james-randi.jpg)
 One of my heroes is James Randi, who is often known as the Amazing Randi.
 In the last few decades he has become a champion of rationality and a debunker of nonsense, but he started off in show business as a magician and an escapologist.

-Well after becoming a pensioner, Randi was performing escapology.
-See you can work how he escapes from ropes in the video below.
+Long after he became a pensioner, Randi was still performing escapology.
+See if you can work how he escapes from the ropes in the video below.

 @[youtube](AfZDwDE1yr8?rel=0)

 Well done on completing this week’s Parallelogram.
 Check your email or return to the website on Friday for the next one.

 In the meantime, you can go through the answer sheet after 7pm on Sunday.
 This is really important.
 What you got right is much less important that what you got wrong, because incorrect answer provides you with an opportunity to learn something knew.

 First... remember to hit the SUBMIT button below, so that we can mark your answers.